UrLab/lechbot/README.md

 ## Configuration && run

 Create a file called local_config.py (in the same directory as config.py), and edit config values as needed.
 In order to test the bot locally, you might be interested in runnning an instance of [UrLab's Incubator](https://github.com/UrLab/incubator) and a
 [crossbar](http://crossbar.io) broker.

 ### Test in command line only

 `$ python lechbot.py [ --debug ]`

+For a minimal setup, add `--local` so that lechbot won't try to poll from crossbar, twitter or other distant APIs.

 ### Connect to irc